 We support projects whose vision, objectives, and execution are developed with underlying support and input from community members and/or organizations.
 Projects are often participant-driven, challenging a separation between “artists” and “audiences.”
 We prioritize artwork that is the result of a shared, relational process, and where the collaborative process of creating the work is a core part of the project’s impact and value.
 Please refer to our featured past projects for examples.

 Yes.
 Full-time, part-time, tenured, tenure-track, and non–tenure track USC faculty of any level are eligible to submit a proposal in response to an Arts in Action Request for Proposals.

 Yes.
 All USC students are eligible to submit a proposal in response to an Arts in Action Request for Proposals, as long as they have the listed endorsement of at least one USC faculty member.
 All students are eligible to attend Arts in Action public events.
-However, specific projects may be reserved for students studying a particular degree.

 We welcome the participation of people from a range of study fields, and encourage the formation of diverse project teams.
 However, we encourage each project team to include at least one individual based within a USC arts school.